MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ![P1_dataset_results](./images/F1_dataset_results.png)

-These results lead us to believe the network can be well utilised also for phone camera's, as long as a good dataset can be made.
+These results lead us to believe the network can be well utilised also for phone cameras, as long as a good dataset can be made.

 ### Making of Dataset P2 <a name="making-of-dataset-p2"></a>
 On the OnePlus website (n.d.) it states that the OnePlus 7 has a Sony IMX 586 camera sensor.
 We were not able to find the bit-depth for this camera, and therefore have assumed it was 10.
 The results for these images were on par as for the Canon 90d.